 Independent Environmental Monitoring Program - Blind River Refinery

-Cameco Corporation (Cameco) is licensed by the CNSC to operate the Blind River Refinery (BRR), located in Blind River, ON.
+Cameco Corporation is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate the Blind River Refinery (BRR), located in Blind River, ON.
 The facility refines uranium concentrates (yellowcake) from uranium mines around the world, including northern Saskatchewan, to produce uranium trioxide (UO3), an intermediate product of the nuclear fuel cycle.
-The UO3 is then shipped to Cameco’s Port Hope conversion facility for further processing.
-Cameco maintains a comprehensive environmental protection program to monitor and control uranium and other hazardous substances released from the BRR, determine concentrations of contaminants in the environment, and assess exposure to the public.
+The UO3 is then shipped to Cameco’s Port Hope Conversion Facility for further processing.
+Cameco maintains a comprehensive environmental protection program to monitor and control uranium and other hazardous substances released from the BRR, determine concentrations in the environment, and assess exposure to the public.

-The Independent Environmental Monitoring Program (IEMP) results for both 2013 and 2014 confirm that the public and the environment around the BRR site are safe and that there are no health impacts.
+The Independent Environmental Monitoring Program (IEMP) results for 2017, 2014 and 2013 confirm that the public and the environment in the vicinity of BRR site are protected and that there are no expected health or environmental impacts.

 [ ] Guideline/Reference Level